8ctopus/sciter-sandbox/README.md

 ### define project SDK version

-You can set your project to use a specific SDK version by adding the object key `sciterVersion: 6.0.0.7` inside `package.json`.
+You can set your project to use a specific SDK version by adding the key `sciterVersion: 6.0.0.7` inside `package.json`.

 ## known issues